TinXsat/project-structure/README.md

 This repo is purely for discussing and planning the whole project's structure - what will communicate with what and how, how software will be organised, etc - whole "schema"

-### Contributing 📝
+### Contributing :pencil:
-All discusion and changes will be done through Pull Requests and Issues - commiting directly to master is officially illegal here  🚫 ✋ ⛔
+All discusion and changes will be done through Pull Requests and Issues - commiting directly to master is officially illegal here  :no_entry_sign: :hand: :no_entry:

-<sub><sub>[Inserting emojis](https://getemoji.com/) into every single header is also required, and not respecting that will be punished 🔪 </sub></sub>
+<sub><sub>[Inserting emojis](https://gist.github.com/rxaviers/7360908) into every single header is also required, and not respecting that will be punished 🔪 </sub></sub>

 <sub>Note: this doesn't work because of emojis - I know.
 The doctoc generator creator needs to take care of it :/</sub>